peterbaldridge/minimal-mistakes/_posts/2015-09-25-Emoji-Usage-and-Zipfs-Law.markdown

 ![](https://peterbaldridge.github.io/media/emoji/chart2.jpg)

 Looking at the distribution, we see that both tails curve downwards.
-This indicates a relative over reliance on words of middle rank and an under reliance on words of high and low rank relative to the Zipf distribution.
+This indicates a relative over-reliance on words of middle rank and an under reliance on words of high and low rank, relative to the Zipf distribution.

 ![](https://peterbaldridge.github.io/media/emoji/chart1.jpg)